-Phill is available for keynote and speaking opportunities for associations and organizations.
-This is a limited list of past presentations that can be adapted to your groups specific needs.
+Phill is available for keynote and workshop speaking opportunities for associations and other professional organizations.
+Below is a limited list of past presentations that can be adapted to your group’s specific needs.

 “The Current of Change: Adaptive Leaders”

 Organizations are perhaps in the midst of the most rapid period of change in history.
 Working in the center of this dissonance can be distressing and difficult.
 We will identify some of the significant currents that are driving these challenges and explore strategies to help navigate through the white waters of change.